 Horse Industry Association of Alberta Canadian Horse Wellness Expo

-The Canadian Horse Wellness Expo is held each November during Farmfair International and features topics for horse owners, breeders and professionals.
+The Canadian Horse Wellness Expo is held each November during Farmfair International, and features a number of speakers on a wide range of t

 The Canadian Horse Wellness Expo is held each November during Farmfair International, and features a number of speakers on a wide range of topics of interest to horse owners, breeders and professionals